 Me: Of course it is.
 It just seems to me that it would be more useful to learn a language you may encounter on this planet, such as French.

 Ed: French is hardly the language of a noble warrior race.

 Me: Point taken.
 What about Spanish, a lot of people speak that language?

 Me: Does it?
 I’m curious, is there a Klingon word for non sequitur?

 Ed: I don’t know what that is.

-Ed: Not useful?
-People don’t screw you when you speak Klingon.
+Ed: People don’t screw you when you speak Klingon.